-"Ministry of Corporate Affairs ("MCA") through Companies (Indian Accounting Standards) Amendment Rules, 2019 and Companies (Indian Accounting Standards) Second Amendment Rules, has notified Ind AS 116 Leases which replaces the existing lease standard, Ind AS 17 leases and other interpretations.
+Ministry of Corporate Affairs ("MCA") through Companies (Indian Accounting Standards) Amendment Rules, 2019 and Companies (Indian Accounting Standards) Second Amendment Rules, has notified Ind AS 116 Leases which replaces the existing lease standard, Ind AS 17 leases and other interpretations.
 Ind AS 116 sets out the principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 It introduces a single, on-balance sheet lease accounting model for lessees.

 Effective April 1, 2019, the Company adopted Ind AS 116 "Leases" and applied the standard to all lease contracts existing on April 1, 2019 using the modified retrospective method and has taken the cumulative adjustment to retained earnings, on the date of initial application.
 Consequently, the Company recorded the lease liability at the present value of the lease payments discounted at the incremental borrowing rate and the right of use asset at its carrying amount as if the standard had been applied since the commencement date of the lease, but discounted at the Company's incremental borrowing rate at the date of initial application.
-Comparatives as at and for the year ended March 31, 2019 have not been retrospectively adjusted and therefore will continue to be reported under the accounting policies included as part of our Annual Report for year ended March 31, 2019.

-The following are the changes in the carrying value of right-of-use assets for the year ended March 31, 2020:
+The following are the changes in the carrying value of right-of-use assets for the year ended:

 Particulars Buildings

 Cost

+As at 1 April 2020 347.92

+Additions 125.98

+Disposals 8.68

+Balance at 31 March 2021 465.22

 As at 1 April 2019 236.37

 Additions 111.55

 Disposals -

 Balance at 31 March 2020 347.92

 Accumulated amortisation and impairment

+As at 1 April 2020 126.20

+Amortisation 132.83

+Impairment loss -

+Eliminated on disposals of assets 4.73

+Balance at 31 March 2021 254.30

 As at 1 April 2019 -

 Amortisation 126.20

 Impairment loss -

-Eliminated on disposals of assets

-Balance at 31 March 2020 126.20

-Carrying amounts

-As at 1 April 2019 236.37

-Balance at 31 March 2020 221.72